 Start by creating a Spotlight object with no shadows.
 Select the color of your choice and adjust the settings in the General, Details and Visibility tabs to match those below.

-Lastely, I want these lights to be mostly decorative and not add too much light to the scene.
-I use the Include mode in the Project tab to specifiy which object(s) I wish to receive light from the backlights.
+Lastly, I want these lights to be mostly decorative and not add too much light to the scene.
+I use the Include mode in the Project tab to specify which object(s) I wish to receive light from the backlights.

 The settings below will create a soft hazy beam to use for front lighting.
 I also use the Project tab with these, except I invoke the Exclude mode to specify which objects should NOT receive light.
 Typically I exclude any screens to prevent any washed out areas in the content.